Clinical research associate: Canada

 The Canadian Association of Clinical Research Specialists (CACRS) is a federally registered professional association in Canada (Reg. #779602-1).
 The CACRS is a not-for-profit organization that promotes and advocates on behalf of its members in the field of Clinical Research and Clinical Trials.
 The CACRS has a comprehensive accreditation program including the Clinical Research Specialist (CRS) designation, which is a professional title conferred by passing a qualifying exam.
 Applicants holding a doctorate degree in medicine or science are required 2 years of prior experience whereas bachelor's degree holders are required 3 years of prior experience prior to taking the qualifying exam.

 European Union

 In the European Union, the practice guidelines for CRAs are part of EudraLex.

 India

-In India, a CRA requires knowledge about New drugs and Clinical trials Rules, 2019.
+In India, a CRA requires knowledge about New drugs and Clinical trials Rules, 2019 along with Drugs and Cosmetics Act, 1940 and Drugs and Cosmetics Rules, 1945.